-Just like any of the other poll types, you can start using them as normal within Slack or on the web authoring UI – they sit right below the NPS question type from the drop-down.
+Just like any of the other poll types, you can start using them as normal within Slack or on the Polly webapp – they sit right below the NPS question type from the drop-down.

 Rank your top choices

-Ever wanted to give your top preferences for a location or time, but couldn’t?
-We heard ya loud and clear.
+Ever wanted to give your top preferences for a location or time, but couldn't?
+We heard you loud and clear.